Stephanie Miracle's performance in "Treasure Heart" responds to the theme of “Memory” from Luke 2:19.

 I chose the German translation of the verse because it highlights movement rather than static meditation or contemplation.
 I imagine a mix of uncertainty and awe tumbling inside of Mary.
 And I imagine that the tumbling continues well beyond that moment but continues to return throughout her whole life; kind of like a motion sickness that is more wonderful than awful.
 Unlike the shepherds who tell the town of all they have seen and heard Mary does not seem to have really any clear or concrete words just an incommunicable sense of …

 How do you deal with something so ineffable?
-Like the memory of a home you have never actually lived in… like the scent of the sweetest flower in a reoccurring dream… like the melody of a secret song you know by heart but can’t remember the words to…. like the feeling of being weightless though your feet are still resting on the ground….
+Like the memory of a home you have never actually lived in… like the scent of the sweetest flower in a recurring dream… like the melody of a secret song you know by heart but can’t remember the words to…. like the feeling of being weightless though your feet are still resting on the ground….